joeyaiello/docs/openpublishing/docs/partnerdocumentation/repo-creation.md

-# Creating the GIT repos #
+# Creating the GIT repos
-It is the content owner's responsibility to create the  GIT repo and provide the right permissions to the users to access them.
+It is the content owner's responsibility to create the GIT repos and provide the right permissions to the users to access them.
 A GIT repo is either GitHub or Visual Studio Online.

 If you are not familiar with GitHub, check out a summary of [GitHub terminology](GitHub-terminology.md) used in this documentation as well as the [GitHub tutorials](https://github.com/).

-The first step is to create a GIT repository:
+The first step is to create a GIT repository and make it either public or private (see next section for information):
 - For GitHub repository setup, follow the [GitHub tutorials](https://help.github.com/articles/set-up-git/).
-- For Visual Studio Online see (TBD). and make it either public or private (see next section for information).
+- For Visual Studio Online see (TBD).

 **Note that you do not have to create localized repos.
 This is done automatically based on the [localization file configuration](repo-creation.md)**.

-## GitHub Private vs. public repo ##
+## GitHub Private vs. public repo

 If you do not want/need external contributions (i.e. external to Microsoft), you would need create a private repo.
 If you want/need external contributions (i.e. external to Microsoft), then you would need to create two repos: one public and one private.

 - The private repo will contain the under development content, that is, the content that your customers cannot see.
 - The public repo will contain the content that is widely available, which your customers can contribute to.
-Note that even you have not publish live your content, as long as it is in your public repo, external people can access it. **<-- Jon G: This sentenance does not make sense.
-Should it read: "Note, even if you have not published you content live, anything in the public repo will be visible to external users."**
+Note, even if you have not published you content live, anything in the public repo will be visible to external users.

 You can also create a private fork out of your private repo.
 This [article](https://opensourcehub.microsoft.com/articles/github-create-private-fork-of-public-repo) shows you how.